For radical action on climate change, look to museums

 Moving statues and reinterpreting collections can only go so far in this respect.
 As BP or Not BP? argue, reimagining what a “truly enlightened, responsible and engaged British Museum could look like” will require radical, systemic change.

-Architect John Zhang’s proposal for our competition – titled The British Museum of Decolonized Nature – offers one vision of what such change might look like.
+Architect John Zhang’s proposal for our competition—titled The British Museum of Decolonized Nature—offers one vision of what such change might look like.
 With the museum emptied of its colonial artifacts, Zhang imagines nature taking over.
 This is not a dystopian wasteland, but a purposefully programmed set of experiences where “we may see our relationship with nature anew.”

 Taking up the challenge of what it would mean to transform existing museums into spaces of social and climate justice, Zhang proposes turning the British Museum’s Great Court into an open forum for public debate on climate action.
 While such ideas may seem fantastical, BP or Not BP?’s intervention shows how this work is, in many senses, already underway.